 The academic fieldwork coordinators meet with Year I students in the late fall semester of their first year.
 At that time, the coordinator describes the purpose of Level II fieldwork and presents guidelines to assist students in making their fieldwork choices.
 Level II fieldwork placements will be made using the Wishlist feature in the fieldwork database, Exxat.
-In late fall the fieldwork team will send out Level II fieldwork reservation requests to all current fieldwork partners within the 15-state geographical region.
+In late fall the fieldwork team will send out Level II fieldwork reservation requests to all current fieldwork partners within the 13-state geographical region.
 As fieldwork partners complete the request and indicate available placements, students will be able to view available placements offered in Exxat.
-Students will make their selections for their Level II placements based on fieldwork placements that have been offered.
+Students will rank order their top six choices of fieldwork sites for each semester of Level II fieldwork.
+All students must submit during the wish list process unless otherwise assigned to a site with a different placement process.
+Students will select from fieldwork sites who have offered placements.
+Additional site contact will be at the discretion of the Academic Fieldwork Coordinators.
+It is against our policy for students to contact fieldwork sites to request placement.